05 Jan

 Watering - Lilly Pillys like good drainage soil and regular watering especially when it is particularly hot.

-Pruning - Lilly Pillys can be cut back at any time of the year and it is best
+They can be cut back at any time of the year however if you are going to go

-If you are going to go for a heavy prune this is best done in late winter or early spring.
+for a heavy prune this is best done in late winter or early spring.
+Watering